Voilett-Roze/asus/Guest-WIFI-QR-code-generator-for-display-on-local-network-webpage-(visible-from-TV,-smartphones...)-and-random-password-rotation.md

 The version of qrencode currently available on entware is not able to generate PNG files, hence the SVG format.
 It's of course possible to produce the svg file instead of a data uri and to save it on the websrv.

-The html file could be build up from a template, with only the variables changed by thge script.
+The html file could be build up from a template, with only the variables changed by the script.
 The html layout could be greatly improved.

 Choosing a password length of more than 25 characters doesn't display well in the current html layout.
 Up to you to fix that if you are paranoid enough to need such a long password.